shoumi62/ACServerManager/README_Linux.md

 There many useful commands to manage applications using PM2, reference their GitHub page.

 ## Docker
-Included is a docker build file to allow you to easily run the entire AC Game Server & AC Manager inside a container.
-To docker build currently grabs the latest version of steamcmd & installs all the necessary files, dependencies & executables on top of a ubuntu:xenial (16.04) image.
+Included is a docker build file to allow you to easily run the entire ACServer & ACServerManager inside a container.
+The build currently grabs the latest version of steamcmd & installs all the necessary files, dependencies & executables on top of a ubuntu:xenial (16.04) image.
+You need to specify the ports you'll be using for the ACServer & ACServerManager.
+You also need to specify a username & password for steamcmd to download the ACServer files, I recommend making a new separate account for download server files for security reasons.
+Note: Having special characters in the provided password may produce errors in the image build process.
 Create a docker image:
 ```
-sudo docker build --build-arg ACMANAGER_PORT=42555 --build-arg ACSERVER_PORT_1=9600 --build-arg ACSERVER_PORT_2=8081 -t pringlez/acserver-manager .
+sudo docker build --build-arg ACMANAGER_PORT=42555 --build-arg ACSERVER_PORT_1=9600 --build-arg ACSERVER_PORT_2=8081 --build-arg STEAM_USERNAME=<your-username> --build-arg STEAM_PASSWORD=<your-password> -t pringlez/acserver-manager .
 ```
 Create a container from the image:
 ```
-sudo docker create --name acserver-manager --net=host -v </path/to/acmanager>:/home/gsa/acmanager -t pringlez/acserver-manager
+sudo docker create --name acserver-manager --net=host -t pringlez/acserver-manager
 ```
+Then just visit your server's address + ACServerManager port in your browser!
 ## Using ACServerManager
 * Browse to the application using your servers IP and the chosen port (or any DNS configured)
 * Click the 'Start' button under Assetto Corsa Server section
-* If using sTracker wait until the AC server has started and then click 'Start' in the sTracker Server section
+* If using sTracker wait until the ACServer has started and then click 'Start' in the sTracker Server section

 The server should now be running.
 You'll be able to see any server output in the command window and it will be logged to a file in the 'ACServerManager/log' folder.